mld2443/change/README.md

 $$1+2x^5+4x^{10}+6x^{15}+9x^{20}+13x^{25}+...+980x^{195}+985x^{200}+985x^{205}+980x^{210}+...+13x^{380}+9x^{385}+6x^{390}+4x^{395}+2x^{400}+x^{405}$$

+This polynomial has 82 terms!
+Notice that since all of the starting generator functions' coefficients were symmetric, the resulting polynomial is also perfectly symmetric.

-You *could* multiply in the 'unit coin polynomial' now, but the effect would be to "stretch" the 'remainder polynomial' out, duplicating its coefficients by a factor of the number of terms of the 'unit coin polynomial'. **It is in this way that extracting that 5 term unit coin polynomial lets us contract a 406 term polynomial into an 82 term polynomial.** This is a necessary optimization as we will see later.
+You *could* multiply in the 'unit coin polynomial' now, but the effect would be to "stretch" the 'remainder polynomial' out, duplicating its coefficients by a factor of the number of terms of the 'unit coin polynomial'. **It is in this way that extracting that 5 term unit coin polynomial lets us contract a 410 term polynomial by a factor of 5 into an 82 term polynomial.** This is an important optimization as we will see later.

 ### Generalized geometric sum
 There is also a more generalized form of the geometric sum above which uses [binomial coefficient notation](https://en.wikipedia.org/wiki/Binomial_coefficient), a version raised to a power $n$ like this